smarter-sh/community/contributors/guide/contributing.md

 ---
-title: "Contributing to Kubernetes"
+title: "Contributing to Smarter"
 weight: 4
 description: |
-  An entrypoint to getting started with contributing to the Kubernetes project.
+  An entrypoint to getting started with contributing to the Smarter project.
 ---

 # Contributing